EC3-Gang/code-llm-pretraining/README.md

 This experiment is mainly to experiment with domain specific pretraining in the context of code generation language models.

+## This project has been abandoned in favour of a JAX implementation

 ## Model used:
 StableLM Base Alpha 3B